tpximpact/digital-planning-register/README.md

 ## Environment setup

-Ensure that the .env or .env.local file also has the following environment Keys:
+Ensure that the .env or .env.local file also has the following environment variables:

 |          Variable Name          | Value |
 | :-----------------------------: | :---: |